DanielBarie/ProxmoxSetup/README.md

     - delete host keys of template vm
     - TODO (run one-shot service at first vm clone startup which will generate new host keys)
   - Add Wireshark Packet Capture Reference File
+  - Include local language for spellchecking in LibreOffice

 ## Terraforming...
 - make sure VM has a cloud init drive